HunterCartier702/RHCSA-Home-Lab/README.md

 $ startis pool add-data mypool /dev/sdc # add additional block devices
 4. now you have a pool you can create a FS: startis fs create pool-name fsname
 5. stratis fs list # verify that all was created
-6. to mount in fstab you MUST use UUID, device names not supported? didnt work for me though..
+6. to mount in fstab you MUST use UUID, device names not supported
+# Grab UUID with lsblk -f, blkid, stratis fs list
-I had to use /dev/stratis/<poolname>/<fsName> for fstab to automount..
+# or use /dev/stratis/<poolname>/<fsName> for fstab to automount
-If you want to keep the /dev path and be safe at boot, you could add 'nofail' so the system still comes up even if Stratis doesn’t also include mount option 'x-systemd.requires=stratisd.service' this will mount the system after stratisd.service is started
+# can add 'nofail' so the system still comes up even if Stratis doesn’t
+also include mount option 'x-systemd.requires=stratisd.service' this will mount the system after stratisd.service is started